 The © Symbol: Meaningless or Mandatory?

-Therefore, feel free to place this little symbol wherever you need it.
+Therefore, feel free to use this little © whenever you want.

 What the Canadian Copyright Act Can (And Can’t) Protect

-Copyright does not cover everything under its protection.
-In reality, it covers the expression of ideas in a copyright-protected work and not the ideas themselves.
+However, copyrights do not apply to everything protected by copyrights.
+Actually, copyright applies to the expression of ideas in a copyrighted work and not to the ideas themselves.

 The Lifespan of Your IP: How Long Does Copyright Last?

-But how long does copyright last in Canada?
+How long is the copyright period in Canada?

-Now you know why it is critical.
-Due to international trade agreements (USMCA, specifically), the term of Canadian copyright has been increased.
-According to the new terms that became effective on December 30, 2022, in general, copyright expires only 70 years after the year of the death of the author of the creation.
+Now you understand why it is so important.
+As a result of international trade deals (USMCA specifically), the period of Canadian copyright protection was extended.
+Now, according to the new period effective since December 30, 2022, the copyright in general lasts 70 years after the year of death of the author of the product.

-The duration of copyright protection may vary if it is a piece of intellectual property that has an unknown author or some specific format like Crown copyright.
-In this case, it lasts for 50 years after its first publication.
+The period of the copyright protection can vary depending on whether the piece of intellectual property has an unknown author or it has some specific type like Crown copyright, and it lasts for 50 years after its first publication.

 Moral Rights vs. Economic Rights: The Canadian Distinction